unnati14ag/AI-Based-Chatbot/README.md

 ## 🌐 Web Application: Authentication Module

 The web application developed as part of this project includes an authentication module featuring a login page.
-Users can securely enter their credentials, which are stored in a MongoDB database.
+Users can securely enter their credentials, which are stored in a database.
 This demonstrates how cloud security principles are implemented in real-world applications.

 ## 🌟 Conclusion